Laura Avery Sumner: Storylines

 Laura lived a rather boring life in Knots Landing trying to help support her husband through law school and being a mother.
 When Richard's dependence on her began to wane as his job as a lawyer brought in good money, Laura began to seek attention from other men, which resulted in her getting raped.
 Later, Laura wanted to work, much to the objection of Richard, and she studied to become a real-estate agent.
 Meanwhile, Richard lost his job and their marriage began to deteriorate further.
 Laura began an affair with her boss, Scooter, while Richard started seeing neighbor Abby Cunningham (Donna Mills).
 As Laura's career grew, Richard's wilted and the marriage suffered more.
 Laura decided to divorce Richard until she discovered she was pregnant.
 However, Laura decided she would leave Richard and caused him to have a mental breakdown.
 When Richard returned home, after being institutionalized, there was a glimmer of hope and they tried to rebuild their marriage.
 They opened a restaurant together named Daniel, after their newborn son.

 Richard became jealous of Laura's closeness with singer Ciji Dunne (Lisa Hartman), and made no attempt to hide his disdain for her.
 After Ciji was murdered, Richard felt remorseful and tried to apologize to Laura, but she refused to forgive him.
 Believing that Laura no longer loved him, Richard left his family one night and would not return until years later.
 Laura at first believed Richard left because he had a role in Ciji's death, but as events unfolded, she came to know otherwise and accepted some responsibility for the loss of her marriage.

 Laura's life improved as she started working for Gary Ewing Enterprises, although she had to work closely with Abby, There she met Gregory Sumner (William Devane) and they began an affair.
 However, Abby and Greg's mother, Ruth (Ava Gardner), succeeded in breaking them up but Laura and Greg both realized they needed each other and they got married.
 When Laura announced she was pregnant, Greg told her he didn't want to be a father again but Laura stubbornly decided to have the baby and Greg later warmed to the idea.
 After giving birth to her daughter, Marguerite Catherine, Laura is diagnosed with an incurable brain tumor.
 Laura chose to enter a clinic and die alone.
-When Laura died, Greg had Meg adopted by Laura's best friend, Karen MacKenzie (Michele Lee).
+When Laura died, Greg had Meg adopted by Laura's best friend, Karen MacKenzie (Michele Lee) and Mack MacKenzie (Kevin Dobson).